markmckenna/active-model/README.md

 active-model
 ============

-A DOM-like data model implementation for node.js.
+A data-driven programming model for node.js

 example
 =======